follow-prince/Leora-Tasks/README.md

-# Leora Tasks Projects
+# Leora Tasks Projects 🚀📂

 Welcome to the **Leora tasks** repository!
 This repository showcases a collection of sample websites and clone websites created as part of Leora's training program.
 Each project is hosted online, allowing you to view and interact with the live versions.

 **Leora Info Tech** is located in Gummudipoondi and focuses on making software and providing IT services.
 They create websites, mobile apps, and help businesses use cloud computing.
-With a talented team and a promise of high quality, Leora Info Tech offers smart tech solutions to help businesses succeed.
+With a talented team and a promise of high quality, Leora Info Tech offers smart tech solutions to help businesses succeed. 💼🌐

-## Projects Overview
+## Projects Overview 📊

 Below is a list of the projects included in this repository, along with their live hosting links:

-### 3. Project Three: Decathlon Retailer Website - Clone
+### 3. Project Three: Decathlon Retailer Website - Clone 🛒
-- **Description**: A clone [Decathlon official ](https://www.decathlon.in/)  website with more functionality, including product listings, and a shopping cart.
+- **Description**: A clone of the [Decathlon official website](https://www.decathlon.in/) with more functionality, including product listings and a shopping cart.
 - **Live Link**: [View Project Three](https://example.com/project-three)
 - **Repo**: [decathlon-clone](/decathlon-clone/)

-### 2. Project Two: Clone Website
+### 2. Project Two: Clone Website 🌐
 - **Description**: A clone of a company-profile design website, using HTML, CSS techniques.
 - **Live Link**: [View Project Two](https://example.com/project-two)
 - **Repo**: [company-profile](/company-profile/)

-### 1. Project One: Sample Website
+### 1. Project One: Sample Website 🖥️
 - **Description**: A simple sample website demonstrating basic HTML, CSS.
 - **Live Link**: [View Project One](https://example.com/project-one)
 - **Repo**: [blog-events](/blog-events/)

-## How to View and Use
+## How to View and Use 🛠️

 1. **Clone the Repository**:
     ```bash